AnnyNaWeb/anny.github.io/_posts/2024-11-22-how-to-manage-bugs.markdown

 date:   2024-11-24 16:20:00
 categories: qa
 author: Anny Sousa

 ---

-If you’re starting an indie game studio, managing bugs might not be the first thing on your mind.
+If youâ€™re starting an indie game studio, managing bugs might not be the first thing on your mind.
 But without a process, bugs can pile up, wasting time, delaying your release, and hurting the quality of your game.
-Setting up a basic bug management system will help you organize, prioritize, and fix issues efficiently—even if you’re just getting started, whether you have QA on your team or not.
+Setting up a basic bug management system will help you organize, prioritize, and fix issues efficientlyâ€”even if youâ€™re just getting started, whether you have QA on your team or not.

-Bugs don’t just appear out of nowhere.
-They start with a mistake—a human error during development.
+Bugs donâ€™t just appear out of nowhere.
+They start with a mistakeâ€”a human error during development.
 That mistake introduces a defect, which is a mismatch between what was expected and what was produced.
 When this defect impacts the player, it becomes a failure.
 Understanding this lifecycle helps you focus on where to act.